GhostyySoftworks/GWLib/README.md

 ## Icon Information

-The GWLib UI Library uses [Lucide](https://lucide.dev/) for Tab Icons and more.
+The GW UI Library uses [Lucide](https://lucide.dev/) for Tab Icons and more.

 ## Core Components